JamWare/filler_playground/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt project to fill my profile

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+The main purpose of this project is to add some project to my repo list

+It will probably be a future playground.

 ## Setup

+(Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.)

 Make sure to install the dependencies: